siramsay/100-days-of-code-R3/README.md

 **Thoughts:**
 * Edge case where fetch ar 9:00AM fails will case this solution to fail.
 * Need to now write some Pseudo code to remove or hide the table columns for previous timeframes.
-Only leave want one old timeframe.
+Only leave one old timeframe.

 **Link to work:**